Winter Whale Festival | Port Stephens / Nelson Bay

 Apex Park, Nelson Bay

 The Port Stephens Winter Festival kicks off with a relaxing yet fun night for the whole family.
 Think food stalls, local music from Port Stephens FM, face painting, and more.
-Curious Legends‘ giant illuminated puppets will be making the rounds in the park, putting on a quirky, creative, and magical display that will have everyone mesmerised.
+A dance performance from the locally renowned Collective Dance Academy will happen from 5:30 pm to 6 pm.

 No alcohol, so it’s all family-friendly.
 Bring a picnic blanket, maybe grab a bite from one of the stalls, and settle in.